jrmlhermitte/jrmlhermitte.github.io/_posts/2025-08-17-managing-papers-with-zotero-and-personal-file-server.md

 ### Step 3: Get an HTTPS certificate for your server

-This only needs to be run on the server that will host the webdav service.
+Ipads (and possibly other devices) only allow https connections.
+This means your web server will need to provide a certificate that was issued by a certificate authority that your IPad already trusts[^2].
+Fortunately, tailscale allows you to generate certificates through [Let's Encrypt](https://tailscale.com/kb/1153/enabling-https) This only needs to be run on the server that will host the webdav service.
 1. Enable https certificates for your tailnet [here](https://tailscale.com/kb/1153/enabling-https).